 $ gmx ...

 However, wildly satifying user needs for distributed system, HPC and AI applications, complex library dependenies is nighmare for administor.
-HPC administrators are often overwhelmed with the amount of time they must spend to install, upgrade, and monitor software.
-HPC system is slowly upgraded system in user point view for HPC.
-So organization to Public HPC public cloud.
+HPC administrators are often overwhelmed with the amount of time they must spend to install, upgrade, and monitor software

-Docker or Singularity container can be a great way to simplify the overall development and deployment process, or DevOps.
+.
 DockerHub, public share dockerfile and NVIDIA Container NGC provide hurge pre-compile and pre-configure for HPC user.
-If some journal paper provide paper with code which is usaully come with container to repeat the resarch results.
-In this post, we motivate you to apply NVIDIA NGC Container with Environment Modules, which jointed together to make our process faster and more easier.
+If some journal paper provide paper with code which is usaully come with container to repeat the resarch results

 Why containers?

-• Eliminate the need to install complex software environments
+application, libraries, and other runtime dependencies into a single image Eliminate the need to install complex software environments

-• Enable you to pull and run applications on the system without any assistance from system administrators
+run applications on the system without any assistance from system administrators

-• Allow researchers to share their application with other researchers for corroboration
+with other researchers for corroboration

 Source: https://developer.nvidia.com/blog/simplifying-hpc-workflows-with-ngc-container-environment-modules/